rx-angular/rx-angular/libs/template/docs/render-strategies.md

 The ConcurrentStrategies utilize the latest technologies to enable priority based change detection for non-blocking rendering and smooth user experiences.
 It combines the most performant scheduling techniques with a highly performant queueing mechanism.
 Read more about the internal techniques [here](https://www.npmjs.com/package/scheduler) or [here](https://github.com/WICG/scheduling-apis).

-They are named **ConcurrentStrategies** to point out the fact that concepts of react concurrent mode are baked into those strategies.
+They are named **ConcurrentStrategies** to point out the fact that concepts of [react concurrent mode](https://reactjs.org/docs/concurrent-mode-intro.html) are baked into these strategies.

-Those strategies enable upcoming browser features already today and brint fresh air into Angular.
+ConcurrentStrategies implement [not yet released browser features](https://www.chromestatus.com/feature/6031161734201344) already today.

-We can rendering with notion of the frame budget (long task) in mind, prioritize rendering of `Component`'s and `EmbeddedView`'s and provide a performance focused UX.
+Rendering can be executed with the frame budget [long task](https://developer.mozilla.org/en-US/docs/Web/API/Long_Tasks_API) in mind, prioritized at the level of `Component`'s or even `EmbeddedView`'s and provide an excellent tool to improve performance.

-With these sets of strategies and the possibility of switching them at runtime we can create tools that align with performance best pratices and implement expert level optimizations.
-We can control rendering based on view port visibility, measure the DOM _after_ rendering or only rerender perts of a component.
+With these sets of strategies and the possibility of switching them at runtime we can create tools that align with performance best pratices (e.g. [RAIL](https://web.dev/rail/)) and implement expert level optimizations.
+We can control rendering based on view port visibility, measure the DOM _after_ rendering or re-render only parts of a component.

-All in all it makes a partial migration to fully
-- Less applications possible and the creation of truely non-blocking application from route changes to state updates becomes a brise.
+Render strategies pave the way for truly non-blocking applications, targeted for any device or platform 🚀

 <!--
 TODO: